-- (a) review the compensation policies and guidelines for the Corporation and the Corporation's corporate goals and objectives relevant to compensation, and then make recommendations to the Board; - (b) review and recommend for approval by the Board the salaries and compensation of the Corporation's executive officers along with the Corporation's employee benefits and bonus plans; - (c) review and recommend for approval by the Board the grants of stock options or other equitybased compensation; and - (d) review and recommend for approval by the Board the compensation arrangements for the directors of the Corporation, the chair of the Board, and the chair and members of each committee of the Board.
+- (a) review the compensation policies and guidelines for the Corporation and the Corporation's corporate goals and objectives relevant to compensation, and then make recommendations to the Board; - (b) review and recommend for approval by the Board the salaries and compensation of the Corporation's executive officers along with the Corporation's employee benefits and bonus plans; - (c) review and recommend for approval by the Board the grants of all equity-based compensation; and - (d) review and recommend for approval by the Board the compensation arrangements for the directors of the Corporation, the chair of the Board, and the chair and members of each committee of the Board.

-The Compensation Committee engaged Mercer Consulting in 2014 to provide advice regarding the compensation of MEG's executive officers and directors.
+The Compensation Committee engaged Mercer Consulting in 2015 to provide advice regarding the compensation of MEG's executive officers and directors.
 Services included commenting on governance matters and advising on the information provided to the Compensation Committee concerning compensation of MEG's executive officers.
-Mercer Consulting also provides compensation data and consulting services to management, as well as other consulting services relating to MEG's workforce planning efforts and benefits programs pertaining to all employees.
+Mercer Consulting also provides compensation data and consulting services to management, as well as other consulting services relating to MEG's benefits programs pertaining to all employees.
 Mercer Consulting was originally retained by the Corporation in September 2009.
-Neither the Board nor the Compensation Committee pre-approves other services provided to the company at the request of management.
+Neither the Board nor the Compensation Committee pre-approves other services provided to the Corporation at the request of management.

-The following table provides information regarding the fees paid to Mercer Consulting with respect to services provided to the Compensation Committee and to management for the years ended December 31, 2014 and 2013.
+The following table provides information regarding the fees paid to Mercer Consulting with respect to services provided to the Compensation Committee and to management for the years ended December 31, 2015 and 2014.

-Executive

-Consultant Year Compensation-Related Fees All Other Fees (1)(2)
+Consultant Year Executive Compensation-Related Fees All Other Fees (1)(2)

+Mercer Consulting 2015 \$ 148,531 \$ 3,675

 Mercer Consulting 2014 \$ 107,268 \$ 4,633

-Mercer Consulting 2013 \$ 135,550 \$ 185,912

-(1) For 2013, "All Other Fees" includes fees billed in 2014 in respect of services provided in 2013.
+(1) For 2014, "All Other Fees" includes fees billed in 2015 in respect of services provided in 2014.

-(2) Includes consulting fees paid for other matters that apply to the organization as a whole, such as benefit plans and workforce planning.
+(2) Includes consulting fees paid for other matters that apply to the Corporation as a whole, such as benefits consulting.